Q: Does the AnchorRescue really work?

-A: The AnchorRescue II includes the stainless steel retriever, bridle, slider, slider insert, tether-chain, shackle, Velcro ties, storage bag and written instructions.
+A: The AnchorRescue II includes the stainless steel retriever, bridle, slider, slider insert, tether-chain, shackle, Velcro ties and written instructions.
 The tether chain is supplied in excess of the length normally required and is cut to length after installation.

 Q: What anchors does it work with?